telerik/maui-docs/knowledge-base/datagrid-cell-doubletap.md

 }
 ```

-4. Add this command to the Commands collection of the RadDataGrid instance:
+4. Add the `CellDoubleTapUserCommand` command to the `Commands` collection of the `RadDataGrid` instance:

 ```C#
 grid.Commands.Add(new CellDoubleTapUserCommand());